A Question Of Morality

 I left early.

-You'll find the most active shills posting the URL enticing people to join with their excited; "I received my 14th payout!!!"
+The most active shills posting the URL with their reference numbers, enticing people to join with their excited; "I received my 14th payout!!!"

-Some of the best online writers, front page people from Wikinut to Triond to here at Hubpages, have joined and have not been paid.
+Some of the best online writers, front page people from Wikinut to Triond to here at Hubpages, joined and were not paid.

 This is because, the Shill, just like the con man, needs the money.
 The fact that you will be ripped off means nothing to them.
 They are paid, so who cares about you?